Improved Direct Product Theorems for Randomized Query Complexity: Introduction

-Our worst-case DPT for Boolean functions is a straightforward corollary of Theorem~\ref{mainsdpt}.
-Our DPT for decision tree size requires a somewhat different analysis, in which we track the `size-usage' of each of the $k$ inputs rather than their number of queries, but the basic approach is exactly the same as in Theorem~\ref{mainsdpt}.
-In generalizing our method to prove our other results, however, we face a new wrinkle: the natural definitions of the `fortunes' $X_{j, t}$ in these settings are no longer bounded from below by $1/2$.
+Our worst-case DPT for Boolean functions follows straightforwardly from Theorem~\ref{mainsdpt}, by an application of Yao's minimax principle.
+Our DPT for decision tree size requires a somewhat different analysis, in which we track the ``size-usage'' of each of the $k$ inputs rather than their number of queries, but the basic approach is the same as in Theorem~\ref{mainsdpt}.
+In generalizing our method to prove our other results, however, we face a new wrinkle: the natural definitions of the ``fortunes'' $X_{j, t}$ in these settings are no longer bounded from below by $1/2$.
 For example, if $f: \{0, 1\}^n \rightarrow B$ then we have $X_{j, t} \geq |B|^{-1}$, and a straightforward modification of the method described above gives a DPT whose strength degrades as $|B|$ grows.
-In other settings (e.g., the $k$-fold XOR setting), we will only have $X_{j, t} \geq 0$, and the method fails completely.\footnote{One way to work around the problem is to simply add a small `buffer term' to the fortunes $X_{j, t}$.
+In other settings (e.g., the $k$-fold XOR setting), we will only have $X_{j, t} \geq 0$, and the method fails completely.\footnote{One way to work around the problem is to simply add a small ``buffer term'' to the fortunes $X_{j, t}$.
 However, this leads to poorer bounds, and does not yield our generalized threshold DPTs.}

 To overcome this difficulty, we adopt a more general perspective.
 Our previous proof hinged on the fact that, if a gambler plays neutral or unfavorable games at $k$ tables with an initial (nontransferable) endowment of $1 - \eps$ at each table, then the probability he reaches a fortune of 1 at every table is at most $(1 - \eps)^k$.
-Note, this is just the success probability he would achieve if he followed an independent `all-or-nothing bet' strategy at each table.
-It is natural to wonder whether this strategy remains optimal if the gambler wants merely to reach a fortune of 1 at `sufficiently many' tables.
-Indeed, we show by a simple induction that this is true, where the meaning of `sufficiently many' can be specified by any monotone collection of subsets of $[k]$.
-Most of our generalizations of Theorem~\ref{mainsdpt}, as well as our XOR lemma, will follow readily from this handy `gambling lemma' (Lemma~\ref{gamblers}).
+Note, this is just the success probability he would achieve if he followed an independent ``all-or-nothing bet'' strategy at each table.
+It is natural to wonder whether this strategy remains optimal if the gambler wants merely to reach a fortune of 1 at ``sufficiently many'' tables.
+Indeed, we prove (by an induction on the number of rounds of gambling) that this is true, where the meaning of ``sufficiently many'' can be specified by any monotone collection of subsets of $[k]$.
+Most of our generalizations of Theorem~\ref{mainsdpt}, as well as our XOR lemma, follow readily from this handy ``gambling lemma,'' although care is required to define the correct fortunes in each case.